Guide, Inspire, Grow

 The ACA:

-• Collects the CIT’s feedback form upon program completion.
+Collects the Mentor Coach’s evaluation of the CIT upon program completion.

-• Issues a Certificate of Completion to the CIT upon program completion.
+Issues a Certificate of Completion to the CIT upon program completion.